Silver25/creative-spark/README.md

 ### Features Left to Implement

-- 'Add to Cart' feature for single product to send to Cart, without quantity option
+- 'Add to Cart' feature for single/unique product to send to Cart, without quantity option

 ## Testing and Bugs